 Apacs badminton rackets are a fairly new company in the western world, although they have been going strong in the far east for a number of years now.
 The main factory is in Malaysia, and this is where Apacs is most popular.
 The big plus point with these rackets are the competitive prices and value for money.

-In 2001, APACS SPORTS was established with the goal of distributing sports equipments of high quality in the local and international markets.
-In fact APACS stands for AGGRESSIVE, POWER, ACCURATE, CONTROL and SPEED; essential qualities of today’s most powerful athletes.
+In 2001, APACS SPORTS was established with the goal of distributing sports types of equipment of high quality in the local and international markets.
+In fact, APACS stands for AGGRESSIVE, POWER, ACCURATE, CONTROL and SPEED; essential qualities of today’s most powerful athletes.

-Taking a look at the APACS UK website, the four popular racquets are the Edge Sabre 7, Nano 800 Power, Nano 900 Power and the Nano Fusion Classic.
-They sound familiar right?
+Taking a look at the APACS UK website, the four popular rackets are the Edge Sabre 7, Nano 800 Power, Nano 900 Power, and the Nano Fusion Classic.
+They sound familiar, right?
 It’s because they are named to match their Yonex counterparts.
-They are not fake Yonex racquets, but more of equally-effective clones.
+They are not fake Yonex rackets, but more of equally effective clones.

-APACS equipment consistently gets good user reviews, about 90% as good as high-end Yonex racquest.
+APACS equipment consistently gets good user reviews, about 90% as good as high-end Yonex racket.
 Although you might think twice of playing with a clone as opposed to the original one, there isn’t really much difference performance-wise.
-In fact the only variable that really sets them far apart are the expenses that comes with every model.
+In fact, the only variable that really sets them far apart are the expenses that come with every model.